-Impact has been at the core of ProPublica’s mission since we launched 10 years ago, and it remains the principal yardstick for our success today.
+Impact has been at the core of ProPublica’s mission since we launched in 2008, and it remains the principal yardstick for our success today.
 Our investigative journalism does more than expose wrongdoing and injustice; we intend for it to spark real-world change.

 We’ve written a whole white paper on the topic, and examples of how our stories have produced such change — from the resignation of corrupt officials to the passage of new laws — are compiled in our annual reports.
-On this page, you’ll find our reporting on the impact of our work, as well as the stories of people whose lives have been affected by our work.
+On this page, you’ll find our reporting on the impact of our work.